gokay2027/E-Commercial-app-react-native/README.md

 There are still two little errors in the app:
 - First one nested lists
 - Second one use-state, useEffect Hooks (In general react hooks should be exercised)

+The design was taken from figma community and transformed into usable app.